ForestAdmin/agent-nodejs/docs/agent-customization/relationships/single-record.md

 ## Many-to-One relations

-In a many-to-one relation, many records from a collection are connected to a one record in another.
+Many-to-One relations are by far the most common type of relation: many records from a collection are connected to a one record in another.

 Think about countries and towns: a town belongs to a single country, but each country can have multiple towns.